 Once your children begin to mature, you can diversify what they can choose from.
 Furthermore, you can raise the significance of their decisions, such as what events they get involved in or what time to sleep.

 Then, once they’ve followed through with their decisions, guide them in realizing if their age-appropriate decision-making skills were right or wrong.
-If their decisions didn’t have a good outcome, your child should learn they hold responsibility for the outcomes of their choice.
+If their decisions didn’t have a good outcome, your child should learn they hold responsible for the outcomes of their choice.

 By doing so, your children will begin to understand that they have made those decisions independently.